 White mold growth provides an additional challenge because it is often confused with efflorescence, a crystalline growth structure found on concrete and masonry surfaces.
 Efflorescence occurs when water moves through a masonry structure, bringing unbounded salts to the surface.
 When the water evaporates, a white, fluffy structure is left behind.
 This growth, while harmless, can appear very similar to white mold growth.

-- White mold can be found anywhere conditions conducive to mold growth are present.
+White mold can be found anywhere conditions conducive to mold growth are present.
 Common areas of white mold growth include attic sheathing and crawlspace framing.
-Occasionally, as the photo on the right shows, it can even attack a guitar.

 How can I tell the difference between white mold and efflorescence?